rmohamedbasith/Melanoma-Detection/README.md

 - Augmentor==0.2.12

 ## Contact
-Created by [@MonikaDadhich] - feel free to contact me!
+Created by [@rmohamedbasith] - feel free to contact me!